 In fact, you might be surprised to know that my heart learned exactly what the real meaning of Christmas is during those last two weeks of Dad’s life.

 I spent a lot of time alone during that time.
 Changing tires like Daddy had taught me to.
 Going through the motions of life as best I could.
 Crying out to God with tears flooding my face.
+Clinging to scripture.
 Praying like never before.
 Deep excruciating sadness like never before in my young life.

 The typical stuff of Christmases past went out the door that year.